voltrecto/Learning-Python/turtle_crossing/readme.md

-My own version of turtle crossing.
+My version of turtle crossing using Turtle library.